|How long does it take

 What about magazine articles?

-They take about a month or two.
+They take about a month.

 Where do you get your ideas?